Weight Loss [Home]

 South Beach Diet Supercharged

-This version of South beach was released in 2009 and the diet is basically the same as that outlined in the original South Beach Diet with some extra foods allowed.
+The Supercharged version allows more foods than the original South Beach formula.
 Agatston says that he updated the diet to allow for greater flexibility based on feedback from his patients and on his website.

 South Beach Diet Plan Overview